-TENSES-

 I was tired, because I had played basketball.

-3. AFTER + past perfect, simple past
+AFTER + past

-After he had eaten his breakfast, he left home for school.
+had eaten his breakfast, he left home for school.

-4. BEFORE + simple past, past perfect
+BEFORE + simple past, past perfect

 Before he went to school, he had gone a supermarket.

-5. AS SOON AS + past perfect tense, simple past
+AS SOON AS + past perfect tense, simple past

-As soon as she had washed the shirts, she ironed them.
+As soon as she had washed

-- PAST PERFECT CONTINUOUS TENSE –
+PAST PERFECT CONTINUOUS TENSE –

 { - mekteydi }